jtuchscherer/cf-jersey-spring/README.md

 ------------

 * Uses Jersey 2.12 for REST server
-* Spring 3.2.11.RELEASE (web.xml got replaced by WebAppInitializer)
+* Spring 4.1.4.RELEASE (web.xml got replaced by WebAppInitializer)
 * This app uses an embedded HSQL database to store the users and Hibernate as an ORM
+* It sends message to RabbitMQ
 * Logging is provided by logback
 * There are end-to-end integration tests that start an embedded tomcat server and use HttpClient to query the API